edx/edx-exams/docs/decisions/0004-downstream-effect-events.rst

   * We will add consumers in the signals.py file in each edx-platform service's respective folders.

   * These consumers will call other service or api functions in those folders.

+#.
+Using event driven architecutre circumvents circular dependencies

+  * This prevents edx-exams and edx-platform from going back and forth to ask each other for information.

 References
 ----------